jhsa26/SurfTomoCNN/README.md

 # Two tests

-- `scriptsUSA`: using only USA type training dataset to train and then using test dataset to predict 1-D Vs models
+- `scriptsUSA`: using only USA type as a training dataset to train and then using test dataset to predict 1-D Vs models

-- `scriptsUSATibet`: using USA type plus ~640 Tibet models as training dataset and then using test dataset to predict 1-D Vs models
+- `scriptsUSATibet`: using USA type plus ~640 Tibet models as a training dataset and then using test dataset to predict 1-D Vs models

 # How to run